Service to Suncook

 The Fall 1927 FTSB showed a very similar operating scheme to that of 1926.
 The round trip was now officially one local, rather than the previous two, and it was run on the same frequency as the previous year.
 It arrived well after Suncook Valley Train 2, which had also met Train 812 earlier.
 After its switching duties were completed, the local awaited the 8:30 departure of B&M Train 303 before itself heading north back to Concord.

 Beginning with FTSB #17, in effect on January 1, 1929, the B&M changed the format of the publication.
 This change appears to have been made near the conclusion of many of the changes instituted under management of the railroad by President George Hannauer, such as the opening of the new Mechanicville hump yard on January 14, 1928.
-The freight services also were reconfigured in order to achieve operating efficiencies previously unheard of on the B&M. Undoubtably, these changes must have effected service on the Suncook Loop in some manner, but until further FTSB are located, a few other documents do shed some light on the manner in which the branch was worked.
+The freight services also were reconfigured in order to achieve operating efficiencies previously unheard of on the B&M. While that FTSB has not yet come to light, a few other documents do shed some light on the manner in which the branch was worked.

 The April 1929 Minute Man Freight Service Merchandise Car pamphlet shows that a daily Less-Carload-Lot (LCL) car was sent from Nashua to the Suncook Valley RR scheduled to permit next morning delivery.
 In addition, a car left Boston’s “A” House (located in East Cambridge,) destined for Suncook as well.
 However, this latter service was only guaranteed to deliver merchandise the second morning.
 It was not a direct car, so presumably, goods were sent to Concord where they were then transferred to another car at the Concord freight house.
-The 1927 FTSB leads one to believe that both of these cars could have come into Concord in Train B-O 1.
-This train left Boston with merchandise cars at 9:15 PM, and picked up and dropped similar cars at the major cities enroute.
-Nashua was scheduled for 11:45 PM, arrival in Concord was 3:15 AM.
+Southern Divison Notice #36, also issued April 23, shows that Train O-B 2's schedule was unchanged and B-O 1's shifted back by one hour, making relevant much of the previous discussion regarding these two trains.
+This also suggests that both of these cars could have come into Concord in Train B-O 1.
+This train left Boston with merchandise cars at 8:15 PM, and picked up and dropped similar cars at the major cities enroute.
+Nashua was scheduled for 10:45 PM, arrival in Concord was 2:15 AM.

 Two daily merchandise cars were also scheduled for Suncook in May 1930.
-Very much like the 1929 plan, the first left Boston “A” House in East Cambridge providing somewhat faster, next morning LCL service.
-The other left Nashua, NH, providing the same frequency.
-Unfortunately, a complete 1930 FTSB is not known to exist at this time, but the originating and terminating times shown in the Merchandise Car pamphlet and a loose FTSB page for O-B 2 dated 11/6/1930 can be compared and contrasted to other information available to begin to shed further light on this service.
-More coming here
+The first left Boston “A” House in East Cambridge providing somewhat faster, next morning LCL service.
+The other left Nashua, NH, providing the same delivery interval as had been provided in 1929.
+Unfortunately, a complete 1930 FTSB is not known to exist at this time, but the originating and terminating times shown in the Merchandise Car pamphlet and a loose FTSB page for O-B 2 dated 11/6/1930 suggest that the same Plymouth-Bos service continued to handle the cars.

-During this time frame, the B&M had been running another local freight out of Concord that served the Franklin & Tilton Branch, the Belmont Branch, and the Bristol Branch, operating strictly as a freight train south of Franklin and Tilton (Eastside to Northfield,) but as a mixed train on the latter two branches.
-However, Belmont Branch service was terminated during 1929, which created an opportunity to change the operating scheme to further save expense to the railroad.
-Without further documentation, it cannot be shown conclusivley how these operations were handled from the closure of the Belmont Branch until 1932, but careful study shows that schedules would have allowed the combination of these two services as early 1929.
-Hopefully, further documentation will come to light to indicate when and how this may have impacted Suncook freight service.
+Up until this time frame, as shown in prior FTSB and in the aforementioned Notice #37 of April 1929, the B&M had provided Bristol and Franklin freight service by running another local freight out of Concord that served the Franklin & Tilton Branch, the Belmont Branch, and the Bristol Branch, operating strictly as a freight train south of Franklin and Tilton (Eastside to Northfield,) but as a mixed train on the latter two branches.
+However, Belmont Branch freight service was terminated in August 1930 (passenger service had ended earlier, on 4/27/29,) which had created an opportunity to change the operating scheme to further save expense to the railroad.
+Without further documentation, it cannot be shown conclusively how these operations were handled from the closure of the Belmont Branch until the spring of 1932, and while careful study shows that schedules would have allowed the combination of these two services as early as 1930, the Stonehill switcher is known to have continued running to Suncook as late as April 1931.
+Hopefully, further documentation will come to light to indicate specifically when this may have been combined with Suncook freight service.

 B&M Suncook Locals, 9/25/32